napcore-tools/.github/profile/README.md

 We are planning to develop or support development of various types of tools such as:

 - **Data Validators** - Validate DATEX II, NeTEx, SIRI, and TN-ITS data
-- **Format Converters** - Convert between APDS, DATEX II, and NeTeX formats
+- **Format Converters** - Convert between APDS, DATEX II, and NeTEx formats
 - **Version Upgrade Tools** - Upgrade data and their schemas from one standard version to another one
-- **Data Browsers** - Explore and visualize transport data
 - **Reference Implementations** - Documentation and examples

 All the tools will be publicly presented on NAPCORE Store website.